-The fellowship year normally lasts from August 20 to May 15.
+The fellowship period for Postdoctoral Associates normally lasts twelve months and begins on July 1.
 All fellows are expected to be free of commitments that would prevent them from devoting themselves full time to the work outlined in their proposal and to live in residence within ten miles of the Yale campus.

 Post-doctoral associates are expected to teach.
 Courses are proposed as part of the application process and are reviewed by the relevant department.
 Post-doctoral associates may teach no more than one course per term.